syncfusion-content/uwp-docs/uwp/Smith-Chart/Appearance.md

 ### Radius

-You can get the radius of the smith chart by using the `Radius` property in the `ChartAreaInfo` Code.
+You can get the radius of the smith chart by using the `Radius` property in the `ChartAreaInfo`.

 {% highlight C# %}